Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Related Work

-{\bf Problem-Space Attacks.} Recently, research on adversarial ML has moved towards domains in which the feature mapping is not invertible or not differentiable.
-Here, the adversary needs to modify the objects in the problem space (i.e., input space) without knowing exactly how this will affect the feature space.
-This is known as the \emph{inverse feature-mapping} problem~\cite{Tygar:Adversarial, Biggio:Evasion, Konrad:Attribution}.
-Many works on problem-space attacks have been explored on different domains: text~\citep{TextBugger, alzantot2018generating}, PDFs~\citep{Maiorca:Bag, Maiorca:PDF, Laskov:PDF, dang2017morphing, Evans:EvadeML}, Windows binaries~\citep{Battista:EXE,MalConv,Rosenberg:Generic}, Android apps~\citep{Battista:SecSVM, Papernot:ESORICS, Yang:Malware}, NIDS~\cite{fogla2006polyblending, apruzzese2018evading, apruzzese2019evading, corona2013adversarial}, {ICS~\cite{zizzo2019adversarial}}, and Javascript source code~\citep{Konrad:Attribution}.
 However, each of these studies has been conducted empirically and followed some inferred best practices: while they share many commonalities, it has been unclear how to compare them and what are the most relevant characteristics that should be taken into account while designing such attacks.
 Our formalization (\autoref{sec:formalization}) aims to close this gap, {and we show how it can be used} to describe representative feature-space and problem-space attacks from the literature (\autoref{sec:instances}).

 {\bf Adversarial Android Malware.} This paper also proposes a novel adversarial problem-space attack in the Android domain (\autoref{sec:apg-android}); our attack overcomes limitations of existing proposals, which are evidenced through our formalization.
-The most related approaches to our novel attack are on attribution~\citep{Konrad:Attribution}, and on adversarial malware generation~\citep{Yang:Malware,Rosenberg:Generic, Papernot:ESORICS}. \citet{Konrad:Attribution} do \emph{not} consider malware detection, but design a set of simple mutations to change the programming style of an application to match the style of a target developer (e.g., replacing \emph{for} loops with \emph{while} loops).
+The most related approaches to our novel attack are on attribution~\cite{Konrad:Attribution}, and on adversarial malware generation~\cite{Yang:Malware,Rosenberg:Generic, Papernot:ESORICS}. \cite{Konrad:Attribution} do \emph{not} consider malware detection, but design a set of simple mutations to change the programming style of an application to match the style of a target developer (e.g., replacing \emph{for} loops with \emph{while} loops).
 This strategy is effective for attribution, but is insufficient for malware detection as altering stylometric properties alone would not evade a malware classifier which captures program semantics.
 Moreover, it is not feasible to define a hardcoded set of transformations for all possible semantics---which may also leave artifacts in the mutated code.
 Conversely, our attack relies on automated software transplantation to ensure plausibility of the generated code and avoids hardcoded code mutation artifacts.